Regis College Post Traditional Programs

 Service Learning is a form of experiential education in which students engage in activities that address human and community needs together with structured opportunities intentionally designed to promote student learning and development.
 Service Learning joins two complex concepts: community action, the “service” and efforts learned from that action and connect what is learned to existing knowledge, the “learning.”
 Community service becomes service learning when it is connected to classroom curriculum and activities and contains opportunities for students to reflect on their experiences, thus allowing for consciousness raising and systemic change.
 This is particularly true for Jesuit education that has for centuries held a mission of forming men and women who seek to transform the world through service to others.

-The School for Professional Advancement (SPA) Service Learning program seeks to assist SPA faculty in integrating social justice and service learning concepts and activities across the curriculum in undergraduate and graduate programs.
-The Service Learning program in SPA houses information regarding service learning opportunities for faculty, students and staff including a database of service opportunities and resources for curricular information.
+Service Learning programs seek to assist faculty in integrating social justice and service learning concepts and activities across the curriculum in undergraduate and graduate programs.
+The Service Learning program houses information regarding service learning opportunities for faculty, students and staff including a database of service opportunities and resources for curricular information.

 Admission Requirements